A New Approach To Solar Pool Heating

 At first glance, the initial cost might make you think that solar electricity can’t compete with solar thermal pool heating.
 But the economics have changed, and many factors have leveled the playing field.
 There are several mitigating factors:

 Other downsides to hybrid solar electric pool heating systems are longer permitting timeframes and slightly higher permit fees in select areas (Naples and Sanibel in particular).
-There is also a small amount of paperwork (that we facilitate) and LCEC charges a $35 interconnection fee if they are your utility company.
+There is also a small amount of paperwork (that we facilitate) and LCEC charges a $35 interconnection fee (no fee for FPL).
 The installation requires that you are home or allow us access to get into your attic in most cases.
 You need to provide us with a good WiFi signal near your pool equipment.
 You may need to be present for an inspection by the City/County (or we can arrange to be there for you if necessary).

 Other than that, we can’t think of any reason not to select a Solar Hybrid Electric Pool Heater over a traditional passive solar pool heater today.